liamtreacy/advent_of_code/README.md

-# advent_of_code
+# Advent of Code solutions

 Implementations of various Advent of Codes.
 All in various states of being unfinished.

+Entries from previous years are in the `old/` folder.